Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Sensitivity for Neutrino EM Properties

 Following the study of millicharged particles using the scintillator-based experiment~\cite{Kelly:2018brz,Foroughi-Abari:2020qar}, we can expect to bound the neutrino millicharge at FORMOSA to $|Q_{\nu_e}|\lesssim 2.8\times10^{-5}e$, $|Q_{\nu_\mu}|\lesssim 2.2\times10^{-5}e$, and $|Q_{\nu_\tau}|\lesssim 4.1\times10^{-5}e$ with $90\%$ C.L., corresponding to a scintillator detector with quadruple coincidence.
 These upper bounds on neutrino millicharge, which are weaker than FLArE results, are presented in the middle panel of \cref{fig:final_barplot}.
 These projected sensitivities are almost independent of the neutrino flux, as the sensitivity is limited by the fact that below $Q_\nu \sim 5\times10^{-4}e$, the probability of photoelectron production drops significantly.
 The analysis of FORMOSA with 4 layers is considered almost background free.
 To demonstrate the sensitivity reach, we also assume zero background for a detector with triple coincidence and find the $90\%$ C.L. upper bounds $|Q_{\nu_e}|\lesssim 0.8\times10^{-5}e$, $|Q_{\nu_\mu}|\lesssim 0.5\times10^{-5}e$, and $|Q_{\nu_\tau}|\lesssim 1.3\times10^{-5}e$.
 This background-free assumption can in principle be achieved, for example, by using better photomultiplier tubes (PMTs) that have less background noise.

 The right panel shows the results for the neutrino charge radius.
-The dark gray shaded regions are current constraints obtained by purely laboratory experiments using reactor and accelerator neutrinos from COHERENT~\cite{AtzoriCorona:2022qrf,Khan:2022not}, CHARM-II~\cite{CHARM-II:1994aeb}, LSND~\cite{LSND:2001akn}, CCFR~\cite{CCFR:1997zzq,Hirsch:2002uv}, LEP2~\cite{Hirsch:2002uv}, TEXONO~\cite{TEXONO:2009knm}.
+The dark gray shaded regions are current constraints obtained by purely laboratory experiments using reactor and accelerator neutrinos from COHERENT~\cite{AtzoriCorona:2022qrf,Khan:2022akj}, CHARM-II~\cite{CHARM-II:1994aeb}, LSND~\cite{LSND:2001akn}, CCFR~\cite{CCFR:1997zzq,Hirsch:2002uv}, LEP2~\cite{Hirsch:2002uv}, TEXONO~\cite{TEXONO:2009knm}.
 FLArE can set the world's leading limit for electron neutrino and set highly competitive limits for muon neutrino where it comes within a factor of a few from the SM prediction.
 The deviation of the weak mixing angle from the SM observed by the NuTeV Collaboration~\cite{NuTeV:2001whx} could also be interpreted as a measurement of the muon neutrino charge radius $\langle r^2_{\nu_\mu} \rangle = 4.20 \times 10^{-33}$ within $1\sigma$ error~\cite{Hirsch:2002uv}.
-The $1 \sigma$ preferred region to explain the NuTeV anomaly is shown by the blue target region.
-For comparison, DUNE is expected to constrain $|\langle r^2_{\nu_\mu} \rangle| < 2\times 10^{-33}$ cm$^2$ and $|\langle r^2_{\nu_e} \rangle| < 1\times 10^{-31}$ cm$^2$, which is an order of magnitude weaker than the FLArE bound for the electron neutrino.
+The $1 \sigma$ preferred region to explain the NuTeV anomaly is shown by the blue target region.\footnote{While there exist many possible ways to explain this anomaly with new physics~\cite{Davidson:2001ji}, a reassessment of the NuTeV results~\cite{Brodsky:2004qa,Bentz:2009yy} with more careful considerations suggest that this result is in agreement with the SM prediction.} For comparison, DUNE is expected to constrain $|\langle r^2_{\nu_\mu} \rangle| < 2\times 10^{-33}$ cm$^2$ and $|\langle r^2_{\nu_e} \rangle| < 1\times 10^{-31}$ cm$^2$, which is an order of magnitude weaker than the FLArE bound for the electron neutrino.
 The DUNE projection considered the electron scattering signature, which suffers from lower event rates.
 A measurement using nuclear scattering at DUNE does not seem promising due to the large nuclear uncertainties in the cross section for GeV energy neutrinos.